Affiliate links on Android Authority may earn us a commission. Learn more.

 Automatic ear detection

-Automatic ear detection prompts the AirPods to pause music when you take them out of your ears and resumes music when you reinsert the buds.
+Automatic ear detection prompts the AirPods to pause music when you take them out of your ears and resume music when you reinsert the buds.
 By default, this feature works seamlessly with the AirPods on iOS.
 Fortunately, the Assistant Trigger app lets you can access auto-play/pause on Android.

 Listeners who are hard of hearing can take advantage of Apple’s Conversation Boost.
 When paired to an iPhone, this amplifies voices when taking phone calls through the AirPods.
 Android phone owners can take advantage of a similar feature by downloading the Sound Amplifier app.